 Not sure where to start?
 Reach out to Willa Ahlschwede, Assistant Curator of Education and Public Programs, to talk more about how UAMA resources might fit with your teaching or research.

 Guided tours are free for college and university class groups.
 All tours are customized to fit the curricular needs and goals of the class.
 To schedule a guided tour, please submit a request at least three weeks in advance by completing the Group Visit Request Form.
-Group size may be limited, depending on current public health guidelines.
+Guided tours may be limited by availability of gallery guides and space.
+Group size is limited to 50 at a time and groups larger than 15-20 will usually be divided into smaller groups to allow everyone to have a more engaging experience.

 Instructors can also request a self-guided class visit at UAMA.
 This option allows instructors to lead their own tour or have students work independently in the museum.
+Groups larger than 20 may be asked to split into smaller groups to crowding in galleries.
 To ensure that the galleries are available for your class on the day and time you plan to arrive, please submit a request at least three weeks in advance by completing the Group Visit Request Form.